 One of the most common myths in the gaming world is that you need an i7 for gaming.
 Therefore, before you even start looking up and ordering parts online, you better check the requirements of the games you want to play.
-Core i5-7600T 2.8GHz is more than enough to run games (at least for the next two years), according to most AAA game recommendation requirements.
-Aside from that, you will also need 12 to 16 GB RAM memory and a suitable GPU.
+According to most AAA game recommendation requirements, Core i5-7600T 2.8GHz is more than enough to run games (at least for the next two years).
+Aside from that, you will also need 12 to 16 GB of RAM memory and a suitable GPU.

 Here, the opinions are divided based on what you are aiming at.
 Still, with GeForce GTX 1060 and its AMD counterpart Radeon R9 280X you shouldn’t have any trouble playing games that will come out in 2018.
 For games that will come out in 2019, you might want to step up to GeForce 780 Ti or Radeon HD 7970.
 Either way, keep in mind that one year is a short time span in the gaming industry and that spending a bit more to prepare your PC for the long run might be worth your while.

 2. Peripherals count as well

-Aside from working on the specifications of your PC alone, you need to make sure your peripherals are up to the task, as well.
-Investing in a quality monitor or better yet upgrading to a dual-monitor system might make a huge difference in your gaming experience.
+Aside from working on the specifications of your PC alone, you need to make sure your peripherals are up to the task.
+Investing in a quality monitor or, better yet, upgrading to a dual-monitor system might make a huge difference in your gaming experience.
 For instance, this could make it easier for you to keep an eye on your social media profiles while gaming or even provide you with a handy way of following a walkthrough.

-On the other hand, some gamers find a dual-monitor system to be a bit restrictive which makes them lean stronger towards getting a laptop as a backup.
+On the other hand, some gamers find a dual-monitor system to be a bit restrictive, making them lean stronger towards getting a laptop as a backup.
 Here, taking a gaming laptop as a backup might be a great idea.

 3. Think about VR

 If we had to pinpoint the main culprit that prevents people from making their own PC setups, we would have to put lack of self-confidence to the forefront.
 Even people who already owned half a dozen PCs might still fear that they would oversee something or do something wrong.
 However, this is unlikely to happen with the right preparation and an adequate amount of research.
 The guides that can be found online are quite numerous and the community on websites such as Reddit and Quora is more than willing to help those who feel stuck.
 While there is a lot of work ahead, the perks of pulling such a thing off are more than worth all the effort invested.